loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/argocd-vcluster-pull-request-environments/README.md

 Why this exists:

-- Sleeping vClusters often use `sleepmode.loft.sh/ignore-user-agents: argo*` so normal Argo CD health checks do not constantly wake them up.
+- Sleeping vCluster instances often use `sleepmode.loft.sh/ignore-user-agents: argo*` so normal Argo CD health checks do not constantly wake them up.
 - Once Argo's routine polling is ignored, Argo needs a separate way to ask vCluster Platform to wake the target before a sync can complete.

 What the shared resources do: